joseprio/js13k-pnf/README.md

 ## Instructions

-Move the mouse cursor or drag your finger to where you want to move the ship.
+Move the mouse cursor or drag your finger to where you want to move the ship, or use the arrow keys.

 ## I want to play